 Character Education & Bullying Prevention

 Welcome to the Ken-Ton School District's Character Education & Bullying Prevention Page.
-Here, you will find information on programs and activities taking place in all nine Kenmore-Town of Tonawanda UFSD schools that promote positive behaviors and a safe and supportive school environment.
+Here, you will find information on programs and activities taking place in all nine Kenmore-Town of Tonawanda UFSD schools that promote positive behaviors and a safe and supportive school environment, as well as initiatives to support social-emotional wellness.
 You will also find information on what you can do to respond to and report bullying.

 The Bullying Incident Reporting Form provides a way for anyone to report instances of harassment, bullying, and/or discrimination against students either in school or out of school, and to do so anonymously if they choose.
 This form may be used by: